Medicaid Exempt Assets

 Since the home is an exempt asset when a spouse is living there, so are repairs and improvements to the home, including new carpeting, appliances, kitchen, baths, modifications for handicapped accessibility, lifts for stairs, etc. A mortgage can be paid off to reduce the amount of assets required to be “spent down” in order to obtain Medicaid eligibility.
 Although only one automobile is allowed, nothing prevents the spouse from trading in the old clunker for a brand new car.

-When there is no spouse, the resource allowance falls to about $14,850.
-The home is longer needed by the applicant, is no longer exempt.
-Nevertheless, the home may still be protected if an adult child was living in the home and caring for the parent for the two year period immediately prior to the parent entering the nursing home under the “primary caregiver” rule.
-Care in this context is interpreted broadly.
-The home may also be protected if a sibling of the applicant lived in the home for at least one year and has an “equity interest”, the latter term also being broadly interpreted.
-All of the other exemptions listed above, if there is a spouse, also apply if there is no spouse.
+When there is no spouse, the resource allowance falls to about $17,000.
+The home and automobile, no longer needed by the applicant, are no longer exempt.
+Nevertheless, the home may still be protected if an adult child was living in the home and caring for the parent for the two year period immediately prior to the parent entering the nursing home.